inAudible-NG/audible-activator/README.md

 * In case of login problems use the `./audible-activator.py -d` command  to run the program in debugging mode and to login manually.

+* Are you trying to run `./audible-activator.py` over SSH, or without an X server running?
+Don't do that.
+Although it's a command-line programme, it needs to be connected to an X server to create a Chrome instance.

 * This program is pretty short and easy to debug.
 I cannot provide end-user support but I would be very happy to accept patches.